Netherlands Plan your studies

 Find your study programme

 Dutch universities offer the largest number of English-taught programmes in continental Europe.
-About 2,000 programmes are taught entirely in English.
+More than 1.800 programmes are taught entirely in English.
 In order to find the right course, you can check the Studyfinder database of English-taught courses.

-Useful information on accreditation is provided by the NVAO (The Accreditation organization of the Netherlands and Flanders).
+Useful information on accreditation is provided by the NVAO (The Accreditation Organisation of the Netherlands and Flanders).

 Application